jabil-taipei/jsom-horizon/readme.md

 # Download source code from Github
 #   use either horizon-core-single.xml or horizon-core-dual.xml
-# setup repo info(add '--depth=1' to speed up the download process by fetch only the last commit)
+# setup repo info(add '--depth=1' to speed up the download process by fetching only the last commits)
 $ repo init \
     --repo-url=git@github.com:jabil-taipei/repo \
     --no-repo-verify \